gavasc/docklog/README.md

 ## Features

 - 🐳 Monitors all running Docker containers automatically
-- 📱 Sends notifications via Telegram, Discord or both
+- 📱 Sends notifications via Telegram, Discord, Slack or all of them
 - 🔍 Detects errors in both stdout and stderr streams
 - ⬆️ Detects when containers are started, restarted or when they stop and acts accordingly
 - 🚀 Lightweight and easy to set up